mverissimo/pandacss-animate/README.md

 ## Acknowledgement

-This preset was inspired on [tailwind-animate](https://github.com/jamiebuilds/tailwindcss-animate)
+This preset was inspired by [tailwind-animate](https://github.com/jamiebuilds/tailwindcss-animate) 🚀